-When sitting, it is usual for three members to form the Committee - one architect, one lay member and one Law Society nominated member.
+When sitting, it is usual for three members to form the Committee - one architect, one lay member and one legally qualified member.
 If the PCC finds the architect guilty of the alleged charge(s), it can impose one of a number of disciplinary sanctions under section 15 of the Architects Act 1997:

 - issue a reprimand (a warning)

 - impose a penalty order (a fine) of up to £5,000

 - suspend an architect from the Register for up to two years

 - order that an architect’s name be erased from the Register

 The PCC can also make a disciplinary order following a criminal conviction for an offence which has material relevance to an architect's fitness to practise, or it can clear the architect of the alleged charge(s) if it finds they are not guilty.